 If you are going to publish reviews, publish useful reviews: reviews that describe the music in terms of specific musical approach and emotional impact, in terms of recording quality and influences… reviews that make interesting reading and leave the reader feeling more knowledgeable.
 The same goes for ‘zine reviews, for any kind of reviews.

 This is not an obscure problem; I’ve heard people from many different circles complaining about it for quite a while now.
 I don’t mean to give the impression that we feel we have the best reviews here at Inside Front; despite our hard work, nothing could be farther from the truth.
 But I feel that if we all work hard to actually produce useful, high quality reviews, eventually some of us will succeed, and we will all be the better for it.

 We in hardcore should never settle for mere mediocrity: there’s more than enough of that in the mainstream world.

-As we receive an ever increasing amount of press / review requests and our review category is growing exponentially day by day, we’re getting worried about the quality of our reviews and how to prevent our webzine from becoming just another blog with nothing more to offer than just constantly burping reviews and press-releases from hc/punk businesses.
-Saying all this, we’re still looking for new contributors and reviewers but only if they understand our concerns and feel passionate about being part of this… a conspiracy of DIY punx who never settle for mere mediocrity or boredom.
-If you think it’s time to become our fellow reviewer just write us an email to diyconspiracyriseup.net.
+A note from DIY Conspiracy: As we receive an ever increasing amount of press / review requests and our review category is growing exponentially day by day, we’re getting worried about the quality of our reviews and how to prevent our webzine from becoming just another blog with nothing more to offer than just constantly burping reviews and press-releases from hc/punk businesses.
+Saying all this, we’re still looking for new contributors and reviewers, but only if they understand our concerns and feel passionate about being part of this… a conspiracy of DIY punx who never settle for mere mediocrity or boredom.
+If you think it’s time to become our fellow reviewer just get in touch.